|

 warriors to leave the commanders in Saudi Arabia the space needed to carry

+out their missions.
 He, too, avoided involvement in the minute details of day-to-day operations,

 exerting his authority only on major issues.
 He oversaw bombing missions